-The SAS-SM specification provides security auditing and accreditation for service providers who want to offer remote provisioning services to MNOs and OEMs.
+The SAS-SM specification provides security auditing and accreditation for providers who want to offer remote provisioning services to MNOs and OEMs.

-When selecting a SIM type and form factor for your IoT deployment, start with considering cost structure because it reflects the business model behind the particular device.
-For example, in the automotive sector, the cost of the end product might motivate you to invest in expensive chips because embracing a less expensive platform would mean compromising on resiliency and security.
+When selecting a SIM type and form factor for your IoT deployment, start by considering cost structure because it reflects the business model behind the device.
+For example, in the automotive sector, the cost of the final product might motivate you to invest in expensive chips.
+Embracing a less expensive platform would mean compromising on resiliency and security.